eurostat/multimno/docs/UserManual/configuration/1_Pipeline/8_event_semantic_cleaning.md

 - **data_period_format**: string, it indicates the format expected in `data_period_start` and `data_period_end`.
 For example, use `%Y-%m-%d` for the usual "2023-01-09" format separated by `-`.
 - **semantic_min_distance_m**: float, minimum distance (in metres) between two consecutive events above which they will be considered for flagging as suspicious or incorrect location.
 Example: `10000`.
 - **semantic_min_speed_m_s**: float, minimum mean speed (in metres per second) between two consecutive events above whihc they will be considered for flagging as suspicious or incorrect location.
 Example: `55`.
+- **do_different_location_deduplication**: boolean, True/False.
+Determines whether to flag duplicates with different location information (cases where a single user has one or more rows with identical timestamp values, but non-identical values in any other columns).

 ## Configuration example